NexPlayer/Unity-SDK/basic/quickstart-guide.md

 ## NexPlayer™ Simple

-NexPlayerSimple is a slimmed down version of our full-featured example player, NexPlayer.
+NexPlayerSimple is a slimmed-down version of our full-featured sample player, NexPlayer.

 1. To add video playback to your scene, you will need to add a NexPlayerSimple component to your scene:
-	- Navigate to the NexPlayer™ menu and click “Create NexPlayer™ Simple Object”
+	- Navigate to the NexPlayer™ menu and click "Create NexPlayer™ Simple Object"
 	![](../assets/basic/quick0.png)
 	- This will add a new GameObject (NexPlayerSimple) to your scene, which will contain the NexPlayerSimple component along with the NexPlayerRenderController component.